Retreats & Workshops

 Taking a day or longer to explore the depths of a particular aspect of yoga is incredibly inspiring and rewarding.
 People who have come along to retreats and workshops with Atma have said they have found inspiration that has lasted a lifetime and on retreats found them life-changing deeply healing.

-Having studied and applied the yoga sutras for over 30 years Atma is a useful guide to open up and make comprehensible this beautiful text.
+Having studied and applied the yoga sutras for over 30 years Atma is a useful guide to open up and make comprehensible the core texts of yoga.

 Pranayama & Pratyahara